Our House provides healthcare, housing, therapeutic activities, peer recovery mentorship, and other vital services to those living with HIV.

 Our House has been part of the Portland community since 1988.
-Our services have expanded but our commitment to people living with HIV/AIDS has remained the same.
-HIV/AIDS is a complex and challenging disease that can often be overwhelming.
+Our services have expanded but our commitment to people living with HIV has remained the same.
+HIV is a complex and challenging disease that can often be overwhelming.

-Our programs and services include: Our House, Neighborhood Housing & Care Program, Esther’s Pantry and Tod’s Corner.
+Our House, Neighborhood Housing & Care Program, Esther’s Pantry and Tod’s Corner.

-Our House maintains an inclusive community where values, experiences and identities are accepted, where respect for differences is shared and where questions, dialogue and education are encouraged.
+Our House maintains an inclusive community where values, experiences, and identities are accepted, where respect for differences is shared and where questions, dialogue, and education are encouraged.